China’s KOLs are trendy. All Brands in Fashion & Luxury use them a lot.

 What is the importance of KOLs in China?

-In 2020, China has become one of the most KOL Marketing friendly countries, allowing the top KOL of China to create their own media channels.
-Today we will take a closer look at those who promote fashion for Chinese consumers while playing a big part in the industry by being themselves, frequent fashion addicts.
+China has become one of the most KOL Marketing friendly countries, allowing the top KOL of China to create their own media channels.
+Today we will take a closer look at those who promote fashion for Chinese consumers while playing a big part in the industry by being, frequent fashion addicts.

-So in the year 2020, not only Weibo and WeChat influencers will have much work to do, but influencers from mobile apps such as Douyin (Chinese Tiktok), Weitao (Blogging site of Taobao), Red (Xiaohongshu), Bilibili, or Kaola who may not have Weibo or WeChat account will be involved greatly in promotional campaigns of the brands.
+Not only Weibo and WeChat influencers will have much work to do, but influencers from mobile apps such as Douyin (Chinese Tiktok), Weitao (Blogging site of Taobao), Red (Xiaohongshu), Bilibili, who may not have Weibo or WeChat account will be involved greatly in promotional campaigns of the brands.

 Top 10 Chinese Fashion and Beauty Influencers (KOLs)

 The average daily reading volume of the Chinese fashion influencers (KOLs) below exceeds 1 million and their average engagement rate is over 10,000 per day.
 On the largest social media platforms, Chinese fashion and beauty influencers play a crucial communicative role and act as a source of information for their followers.

 So, who are the top 10 of the most influential Chinese fashion influencers in China?
 What are the characteristics that define and differentiate them from their counterparts?
 What are the secrets to their success?

 - Weibo: 4 million followers

 - Xiaohongshu: 410,000 followers